janiluuk/L4D2_DLR/README.md

 - Soldier can order airstrikes.
 (Requires included example plugin)
 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now.
-- New user interface, more minimalistic HUD.
-In tst use on EU servers)
+- New user interface, more minimalistic HUD that gets less on your way.
+In test use on EU servers)
 - Commando damage modifiers are configurable per weapon, default one is used for rest.
 - Commando is immune to knockdowns
 - Commando can stomp downed infected